 How do I draft a "one and the same order"?

-I want to apply for Italian citizenship through my parents/grandparents/great-grandparents however there are discrepancies with the names of my ancestors on official documents.
+I want to apply for Italian citizenship through my parents/grandparents/great-grandparents, but my ancestors have different names on different documents.
 I need a court order that states the different names refer to the same person.
-What do I need to submit the court to get this order?
+What do I need to submit to the court to get this order?

 Answer

 Requests for "one and the same orders" have increased in the courts.
 This request is usually an Article 78 proceeding; see the FAQ on how to prepare an Article 78 proceeding.
 There is no DIY program for drafting a "one and the same" order.
 There are no sample forms or explanation of this procedure.
-The cases requesting "one and the same orders" listed below are posted on the Web Civil Supreme ecourts service.
-From Web Civil Supreme ecourts after entering the case's index number, there is an option to view efiled documents.
-Review those documents for sample language in your petition.
+Several cases requesting "one and the same orders" listed below are posted on NY courts' efiling service, NYSCEF.
+On the NYSCEF guest search page, enter the index number for any of the cases listed below in the "Case Number" search box.
+If you click the linked case in the results, you can view the documents that were efiled in the case.
+You can review those documents for sample language in your petition.

 2024